patrickv0220/floptropicatimezone/README.md

 Todo list:

-- [ ] Make it more accessible
+- [x] Make it more accessible
 - [ ] Fix the issue of the info icon overlapping with the time on devices

-Created With Vercel and GitHub
+Created with Vercel and GitHub